 Scrapbooking evolved into memory keeping when I became a Mum.

-I wanted a way to share her, with our families overseas, and so I began paper scrapbooking.
+- I wanted a way to share her, with our families overseas, so I began paper scrapbooking.

-Year 2003 was the beginning of the Holiday Project.
+This was the beginning of the Holiday Project for me.

-We made the trip with our 2 and 4 year old from Alaska, where where we were living, to see family and friends in Denver.
+- We made the trip with our 2 and 4-year-old from Alaska, where we were living, to see family and friends in Denver.

 A Holiday Project at this stage in my life might just have pushed me over the edge 🙂

-But this was when I grasped the concept of celebrating the normal, and finding joy in the worst of circumstances.
+- But this was when I grasped the concept of celebrating the Every Day and finding joy in the worst of circumstances.

 A seed had been planted…

-I played around with the concept of telling my stories through a series of layouts curated into a photo book.
+- I played around with telling my stories through a Series of layouts curated into a photo book.